harlanhong/CVPR2022-DaGAN/README.md

 </p>

 :triangular_flag_on_post: **Updates**
+- :fire::fire::white_check_mark: July 20 2023: Our new paper **[MCNet](https://harlanhong.github.io/publications/mcnet.html) was accpted by ICCV2023.
+There's no need to train a facial depth network, which makes it more convenient for users to test and fine-tune.
 - :fire::fire::white_check_mark: July 26, 2022: The normal dataparallel training scripts were released since some researchers informed me they ran into **DistributedDataParallel** problems.
 Please try to train your own model using this [command](#dataparallel).
 Also, we deleted the command line "with torch.autograd.set_detect_anomaly(True)" to boost the training speed.
 - :fire::fire::white_check_mark: June 26, 2022: The repo of our face depth network is released, please refer to [Face-Depth-Network](https://github.com/harlanhong/Face-Depth-Network) and feel free to email me if you meet any problem.
 - :fire::fire::white_check_mark: June 21, 2022: [Digression] I am looking for research intern/research assistant opportunities in European next year.
 Please contact me If you think I'm qualified for your position.